adrianb1999/ExpensesManager/README.md

 <img src="./screenshots/ss1.png">

 The first page is the expense page where we can see the expenses.
-We can add, edit or delete an expense.
+We can also add, edit or delete an expense.

 <img src="./screenshots/ss4.png">
+S

-The application also has a statistics page and a user info page.
+The application also has a statistics page and an user info page.

 ## Backend/API Documentation